Henri Arthus

 Alexandre Charles Georges Henri Arthus (March 10, 1872 - August 12, 1962) was a French sailor.
 He won the bronze medal in the 6m class in the 1908 Summer Olympics in London along with Louis Potheau and Pierre Rabot.

+Biography

+Henri Arthus competed in the 6-meter class race at the 1908 Summer Olympics, held in London.
+Aboard the Guyoni, he won the bronze medal alongside Louis Potheau and Pierre Rabot.